dapi-co/DapiConnect-Android/README.md

 The SDK provides direct access to Dapi endpoints and offers optional UI to manage users' accounts and money transfer.

-## API Reference
+## Integration

-You can check out our [API Reference](https://dapi-api.readme.io/docs/how-to-integrate-with-android-sdk) for detailed information about our SDK.
+You can check out our [Android Integration Guide](https://dapi-api.readme.io/docs/how-to-integrate-with-android-sdk) for detailed information about our SDK.

 ## Run The Example App

-1. Clone the repository.
+1. Clone and open the project on Android Studio.
-2. Open `App.kt` and replace `APP_KEY` with your real appKey
+2. Open `App.kt` and replace `APP_KEY` with your real appKey.
+Can be obtained from [DAPI Dashboard](https://dashboard.cf.dapi.co/)
 3. Open build.gradle and replace applicationId value `com.dapi.app` with your real applicationId.
 4. Sync gradle and run the app.
 5. Click `Connect` button to select your bank and enter credentials to login through Dapi.